evedata/evedata/infra/ansible/roles/kubernetes/README.md

 ## Author Information

-Created by the EVEData Platform Team for managing Kubernetes dependencies on Ubuntu 24.04 LTS systems.
+Created by the EVEData Team for managing Kubernetes dependencies on Ubuntu 24.04 LTS systems.